 The Cheese Knife is crafted of unique material and designed in a way that keeps the cheese on the plate, not on the knife.
 The knife was originally intended for use on soft cheese, yet it is equally effective with butter, boiled eggs, cake, or any substance that typically sticks or leaves a residue on ordinary blades.

 The origin of The Cheese Knife dates back to the 1940's.
 A gentleman by the name of Harold Fairchild designed military devices for the U.S. Government through his firm, Fairchild Engineering, during WWII.
 However, when at home in the kitchen, Harold always wanted a knife that would cut his favorite cheese, Velveeta, so that it would not stick to the knife.
 "Fancy" cheeses were nonexistent in this country during that time and if they were, most Americans could not afford them.

-Myra Fairchild continued to manage this growing business after Robert's passing, and brought the manufacturing back to the U.S. Unfortunately, Myra's health has declined in recent years and her daughter, Tara Schon, has stepped in with the intention of keeping The Cheese Knife legacy alive by honoring Harold's WWII era idea, as well as Myra and Robert Fairchild's dedication to bringing this unique tool to kitchens around the world.
+Myra Fairchild continued to nurture and grow the business after Robert's passing, bringing the manufacturing back to the US.
+Unfortunately, Myra's health has declined in recent years and her daughter, Tara Schon, has stepped in with the intention of keeping The Cheese Knife legacy alive by honoring Harold's WWII era idea, as well as Myra and Robert Fairchild's dedication to bringing this unique tool to kitchens around the world.